-The Duluth and Iron Range Depot is a two-story, brick building that was built in Two Harbors in 1907.
-It is listed on the National Register of Historic Places and was the past headquarters and corporate office for the Duluth and Iron Range Railroad.
-The Minnesota Iron Company developed the Duluth and Iron Range Railroad in 1883, laid out the town of Two Harbors in 1885, and built depots to conducts its business.
-When the rail line was completed to Duluth, it was used as a transfer point for passengers, lumber, and mining supplies.
-The railroad played a major role in both passenger and freight service, while still meeting the needs of the area’s lumber and iron mining operations until 1961.
+The Duluth and Iron Range Depot is a two-story brick building that has been standing in Two Harbors since 1907.
+Listed on the National Register of Historic Places it was the headquarters and corporate office for the Duluth and Iron Range Railroad.
+The Minnesota Iron Company developed the Duluth and Iron Range Railroad in 1883.
+They laid out the town of Two Harbors in 1885 and built depots to conducts its business.
+When the railroad line to Duluth was complete, it served as a transfer point for passengers, lumber, and mining supplies.
+It played a major role in both passenger and freight service while still meeting the needs of the area’s lumber and iron mining operations until 1961.

-Today the building houses a museum, the new Judge William Scott Library (a work in progress), and the Lake County Historical Society.
+Today the building houses a museum, the new Judge William Scott Library, and the Lake County Historical Society.
 The museum features exhibits that reflect the development of Lake County’s big three industries: iron mining and the railroad, timber, and commercial fishing.
-It maps out how the rail line was first used to transport workers and supplies to lumber camps north of Lake Vermilion.
+It maps out how it was first used to transport workers and supplies to lumber camps north of Lake Vermilion.

-On display are two steam locomotives of distinctive history to Two Harbors: The “3 Spot” which was built by Baldwin in Philadelphia for a Mexican railroad that never took delivery and a Mallet locomotive built by Swiss engineer, Anatole Mallet.
+On display are two steam locomotives of distinctive history to Two Harbors.
+The “3 Spot” was built by Baldwin in Philadelphia for a Mexican railroad that never took delivery.
+And a Mallet locomotive built by Swiss engineer, Anatole Mallet.
 The museum faces the harbor where more than 10 million tons of iron ore are still shipped annually.

 Located 7 blocks south of Highway 61 in Two Harbors.
-To get there from Highway 61 in Two Harbors, turn to the south (toward Lake Superior) on Waterfront Drive, then turn left on South Avenue and you will see the two-story brick building.
+To get there from Highway 61 in Two Harbors, turn to the south (toward Lake Superior) on Waterfront Drive.
+Turn left on South Avenue and you will see the two-story brick building.